anugopalakrishna/CNWG/8-General_Writing_Guidelines.md

 ## General Writing Guidelines (Chapter 8):

-### SECTION: Basics — American English, Dates, Phone Numbers, and Related Conventions
+### SECTION 1: Basics — American English, Dates, Phone Numbers, and Related Conventions

 Go step by step for each of the following rules.
 Review the full document and find **all** violations in this section.